Vincent-Maladiere/Algolia-ML-challenge-solution/README.md

 This repository contains the notebooks of different approaches to solve the challenge, along with an introductory exploration data analysis (EDA).
 The notebooks content is organised as follow:
 1. EDA
-2. Baseline 1: Question and Users Embeddings
+2. Baseline 1: Question and Users Embeddings ⚠️ without using precompute embeddings, the notebook will take long to execute (~1h30)
-3. Baseline 2: ANN & Candidate Users Ranking
+3. Baseline 2: ANN & Candidate Users Ranking ⚠️ without using precompute embeddings, the notebook will take long to execute (~1h)
 4. Baseline 3.
-TF-IDF Embeddings & Candidate Users Ranking
+TF-IDF Embeddings & Candidate Users Ranking 🟢 fast embeddings

 ### `data`

 The data folder contains the following subfolders:
 - `inputs` for raw json inputs that you need to download and unzip from the [original challenge repository](https://github.com/algolia/ML-challenge).
-- `intermediary` for precompute embeddings.
+- `intermediary` for precompute embeddings that you can optionally download from [my google drive](https://drive.google.com/drive/folders/1H2vRzdrCJNiuiSxXDHbQGe-aYkuriC3r?usp=sharing) for a significant compute speed-up.
 - `results` for results of different approaches.

 ### `src`